COGNAC: Circuit Optimization via Gradients and Noise-Aware Compilation: Implementation

-One side effect of tracking the error on a per-gate basis is that it becomes possible to use different values of $E$ for the different hardware gates.
+One side effect of tracking the error per gate is that it becomes possible to use different values of $E$ for the different hardware gates.
 On systems that report the fidelities of their individual two-qubit gates, this allows us to encourage the optimizer to prioritize shortening those gates which are especially noisy, in effect doing more computation on the higher-fidelity qubits.